zhanglingxi-cs/zhanglingxi-cs.github.io/_pages/about.md

   - /about.html
 ---

 I am now a master student in Renmin University of China, under the supervision of associate professor [Jing Zhang](https://xiaojingzi.github.io/).
 My research interest falls in data mining and natural language processing.
-My current research focuses on large language models and knowledge engineering.
+And my current research focuses on large language models and knowledge engineering.

 A data-driven personal website
 ======